 If one of the parents has violated a court order, that can also result in a change to custody.
 That does not mean that missing child support payments give the custodial parent the right to withhold visitation.
 Instead, you should let your San Antonio custody agreement lawyer know about the violation of the court order.

 Custody will also need to be modified if one of the parents dies.
 If a custodial parent dies, the non-custodial parent will be first on the list of potential custodians, but custody still needs to be determined by the courts.

-How to Modify a Custody Agreement
+How to Modify a Custody Agreement in San Antonio

 In many cases, custody modifications can be negotiated with the other parent.
 If you are successfully co-parenting, you might be able to come to an agreement quickly and without the work of hiring lawyers.
 You’ll still need to file the relevant paperwork.

 If an agreement isn’t possible, you will need to work with your lawyer.
 You might want to work with the same lawyer that you hired for your divorce, or you might need a new San Antonio lawyer.
 At Zarka Law Firm, we can help you negotiate and file any paperwork.
 We can also present your case to a judge that will make the final decree.